amirhosseinmp02/amirhosseinmp02/README.md

 ---

+### 🔐 Security, Compliance & Platform Hardening

+Beyond orchestration engines, I've led focused security and reliability engagements — notably as a **Security & Compliance Consultant** for **ManaAndisheh (GreenWeb Holding)**:

+* **Data Integrity:** Implemented hash-based validation to protect database records against tampering.
+* **Traceability:** Established system-wide logging for compliance and audit trails.
+* **Hardened Auth:** Upgraded authentication flows to meet stricter security standards, with encryption aligned to national compliance requirements.
+* **Scalability:** Boosted performance with caching, efficient query design, and scalable APIs — including migrating logged-in session state to **Redis** for horizontal scale.
+* **Proactive Defense:** Continuously identified and resolved system security vulnerabilities before they became incidents.

+---

 ### 🏛️ Enterprise Scale & Architecture

-* 🌐 **Microservices & DDD:** Designed DDD/CQRS-driven ecosystems with **Ocelot** API Gateways and **RabbitMQ** event buses.
-Employed patterns like Customer-Supplier and Shared Kernel to decouple domains.
+* 🌐 **Microservices & DDD:** At **Alasaz**, designed a microservices backend on **ASP.NET Core**, with **Ocelot** for secure routing/load balancing and **RabbitMQ** for inter-service communication.
+Modeled Product and Order domains with DDD/CQRS, using Customer-Supplier and Shared Kernel patterns to keep boundaries clean and coupling low.
-* 🔐 **Identity & Security:** Built custom **OpenID Connect / OAuth 2.0 Identity Providers** utilizing RSA512 JWTs, dynamic API permissions, and Redis-backed distributed session states.
+* 🔐 **Identity & Security:** Built a custom **OpenID Connect / OAuth 2.0 Identity Provider** using RSA512 JWTs, with dynamic, role-based API permissions.
+* ⚡ **Caching Layer:** Built an EF Core interceptor-based SQL response cache with invalidation notifications, plus an image caching and thumbnail-generation pipeline.
-* 🏢 **National Scale:** Delivered optimized BPMS and automation platforms for entities including the **Construction and Development of Transportation Infrastructures Company (CDTIC)** and major municipalities.
+* 🏢 **National Scale:** Delivered optimized BPMS and automation platforms for **40+ organizations**, including **Construction and Development of Transportation Infrastructures Company (CDTIC)**, the **municipalities of Tehran, Mashhad, and Tabriz**, and the **Persian Gulf Star Oil Company**.

+---

+### 💡 Where It Started

+Before enterprise platforms, there was a decade of shipping real products on my own:

+* 📈 **Power Cool** — Built an ASP.NET Core installment-management system automating payments and pool integration for **200+ mining devices**, reaching a **70% repayment rate** within a year, alongside a WordPress crypto-payment storefront.
+* 🎮 **Alliance Seller / Mir Store** — A trading platform for gaming accounts and licensed CD keys, partnered with **10+ gaming centers**.
+* 🏫 **School Management System** — Deployed at Faeze School, Mashhad, with Excel-based data import for courses, grades, and records.
+* 🧩 **Lightweight CMS** — Drag-and-drop form builder letting non-technical users create and manage custom forms.
+* 🧾 **Accounting → Inventory Platform** — A personal accounting tool that grew into a small-business inventory system with real-time tracking for grocery stores.

 ---